-Volunteer organisations have access to all they need to support a sustainable and thriving volunteer culture in Break O’Day
+Volunteer organisations have access to all they need to support a sustainable and thriving volunteer culture in Break O’Day.

 How to use the Strategy

-- Pick a focus area to work through that is most important to your group
+Pick a focus area to work through that is most important to your group

-- Find something that might be easy to start with
+Find something that might be easy to start with

-- Take it to the committee at the next meeting to see how it can be incorporated into your organisation
+Take it to the committee at the next meeting to see how it can be incorporated into your organisation

-- Reach out to the council for support on how you might get started on using the strategy in a practical way
+Reach out to the council for support on how you might get started on using the strategy in a practical way

-Register your interest
+Express your interest

 Find a Community Group

 You can also contact community groups directly.
 For a list of Community Groups in our area and their contact information see here.

 If you are a group or organisation and would like to promote your volunteering opportunity on this page.